 Penile curvature can cause discomfort during intercourse - for the patient, for the partner, or both - depending on the degree and the direction of the bend.
 Penile birth defects like curvature and foreskin abnormalities may also be a source of locker-room embarrassment.
 Repair for boys and men with less than 30 degrees of curvature is nearly always successful in a single surgery.
 Sometimes hypospadias - an abnormal position of the urinary channel - is discovered at surgery, and can be repaired at the same time.
 The goals of repair are to restore normal function and cosmesis.

 Much less common is severe penile curvature, defined as more than 30 degrees.
 Evidence has shown a common way of correcting curvature, using stitches opposite the bend called plications, has a higher rate of failure when there are more than 30 degrees of bend.
 This curvature is more successfully repaired by lengthening the short side instead of shortening the long side with plication stitches.
 When the short side is lengthened, a graft may be needed to fill in space.
-Where the graft comes from and whether the repair can take place in one surgery or a planned two-stage approach depends on the particular anatomy - for instance, if a shortened urinary channel is acting as a bowstring, causing the severe bending, but can often be anticipated by an experienced surgeon.
+Where the graft comes from and whether the repair can take place in one surgery or a planned staged repair approach depends on the particular anatomy - for instance, if a shortened urinary channel is acting as a bowstring, causing the severe bending, but can often be anticipated by an experienced surgeon.

 Contact Us for More Information

 Contact - Home page/Sidebars

 Below are examples of of chordee (penis curvature) without hypospadias